0xdevsachin/E-Learn/readme.md

 # Features
 * JWT Token for Authentication and Authorization of user
-* Used BcryptJs for Storing Passwords in Database
+* Used BcryptJs for Storing Passwords in DB

 ## Live Link of Project